DPT-RP1/DigitalPaperApp/README.md

 Available commands:
-  register                                Starts the pairing process with the Digital Paper ping                                    Tests the connection with the Digital Paper sync local-sync-folder [-dryrun]        Synchronizes a local folder with the Digital paper list-documents                          Lists all documents document-info                           Prints all documents and their attributes, raw upload local-file [remote-file]         Sends a local file to the Digital Paper
+  register                                Starts the pairing process with the Digital Paper ping                                    Tests the connection with the Digital Paper sync [local-sync-folder] [-dryrun]      Synchronizes a local folder with the Digital paper.
+If no folder is given, it will use the one passed previously list-documents                          Lists all documents document-info                           Prints all documents and their attributes, raw upload local-file [remote-file]         Sends a local file to the Digital Paper